NORA-Surge: A storm surge hindcast for the Norwegian Sea, the North Sea and the Barents Sea: Introduction

+The availability of storm surge hindcasts for the Norwegian Sea, the North Sea and the Barents Sea region with sufficient spatial resolution, and spatiotemporal coverage is scarce, as shown by \cite{FERNANDEZMONTBLANC2020105367}.
 Long hindcast integrations are necessary to assess water level extremes in coastal regions.
-To do this realistically requires high-quality and high-resolution atmospheric forcing and sufficiently high spatial resolution for the storm surge ocean model.
+To do this realistically requires high-quality and high-resolution atmospheric forcing and sufficiently high spatial resolution for the storm surge model.
 Storm surge hindcast archives serve mainly three practical applications.
 The first is to properly account for the overall statistical distribution of the water level, and the other is to assess the extreme value distribution, i.e., the return values for extreme high and low water level.
 In addition to these statistical measures, the scarcity of observational records means that accurate reconstructions of past events are of societal value in themselves.
-The objective of this article is to present such a historical hindcast and to assess its validity for extreme value estimation of water level in the North Sea, the Norwegian Sea and the Barents Sea.
+High-quality hindcast archives are also essential for establishing a baseline against which we can estimate the future projections of changes to the storm surge climate \citep{bernier24}.
+The objective of this article is to present such a open and freely available historical hindcast and to assess its validity for extreme value estimation of water level in the North Sea, the Norwegian Sea and the Barents Sea.

 This article is structured as follows.
 In Section \ref{sec:obs_dataset} we present the observational dataset used in the assessment of the hindcast.
 In Section \ref{sec:hindcast_setup} we describe the storm surge hindcast model setup and the the atmospheric forcing used.
 In Section \ref{sec:hindcast_eval_stats} the performance is evaluated against in-situ observations and we present the extreme value estimates and hindcast statistics for storm surge.
 A summary and some concluding remarks are found in Section \ref{sec:discussion_and_conclusion}.